/manifest

 export function parse(source: string): FrontMatter[string];

-Aubade only parses — it does not validate. to enforce types, use any validation library of your choice. this example uses define()
+Aubade only parses — it does not validate. to enforce types, use a validation library of your choice. this example uses define() from mauss:

 import { parse } from 'aubade/manifest';